TutorialsLast Updated Jun 21, 20247 min read

 This installs Cypress locally as a dev dependency for the project.

-To open the application, enter:
+To open the Cypress for the application, enter:

 npx cypress open